mtps3/Mtps3.github.io/_posts/2016-02-07-sharifctf2016-sec-coding1.md

 }
 ```

-After submitting the fixed program, we get the flag.
+After submitting the fixed program, we got the flag.

 Easy and obvious... at least if you know anything about C/C++.
 This seems more
 like a 10 point warm up challenge than 100 points... well.